 - Faculty from any accredited institution (law or non-law)

 - Members of any state bar (in good standing)

-How do you get a visitor pass?
-Visitors can exchange a valid institutional ID for a visitor pass at the Service Counter.
-Members of the bar: please provide a current active or inactive bar card.
+Visitors must exchange a valid institutional ID for a visitor pass at the Service Counter.
+Members of the bar must provide current active or inactive bar cards.

 UCI Faculty & Staff